nmsdvid/brooklyn/README.md

 The brooklyn project is released under the terms of the MIT license.
 So it's free to use on any kind of project.

 ##Support
-Whenever you are stuck or have a question please don’t hesitate to content me by email brookcms@gmail.com, by twitter @brooklynCMS or in person in Cologne, Germany.
+Whenever you are stuck or have a question please don’t hesitate to content me by email brookcms@gmail.com or by twitter @brooklynCMS.